-Because the bulge is usually more significant in early-type galaxies, we might expect that maximum relative gravitational torques would be diluted somewhat compared to later-type galaxies.
+Because the bulge is usually more significant in early-type galaxies, we might expect that maximum relative gravitational torques would be diluted somewhat compared to later type galaxies.
 This is because the bulge can be a significant contributor to the mean axisymmetric radial force in the bar regions of early-type spirals.
 Block et al. (2001) searched for this effect in their combined sample of 75 galaxies but did not detect a measurable type dependence.
 They argued that the bulge dilution at early types could be partly offset by the shorter bars found at later types (e.g., Elmegreen & Elmegreen 1985).

-Laurikainen, Salo, & Rautiainen (2002) also searched for a type dependence in Q_g in a 2MASS sample of 43 barred galaxies, half of which have AGN.
+Laurikainen et al. (2002) also searched for a type dependence in Q_g in a 2MASS sample of 43 barred galaxies, half of which have active galactic nuclei.
 In their sample, 19 galaxies have types Sa-Sb and 21 galaxies have types Sbc and later.
-These authors derived $\langle Q_g \rangle = 0.25\pm0.03$ for the early types and 0.38 ± 0.05 for the later types, suggesting a possible difference.
+These authors derived $\langle Q_g \rangle = 0.25 \pm 0.03$ for the early types